 History of Wyre Forest Conservative Association

 The Wyre Forest constituency was first fought under its present name in the 1983 general election, having succeeded the old Kidderminster seat, and was won for the Conservatives by Esmond Bulmer.
 Wyre Forest was held by the Conservatives' Anthony Coombs in the 1987 and 1992 general elections; however the 1997 Labour landslide saw that party gain the seat securing a majority of almost 7,000.
 Anger over the downgrading of Kidderminster Hospital reflected on Labour at the 2001 election, and Independent Health Concern's Dr Richard Taylor stormed to a decisive victory, then held the seat with a considerably reduced majority in 2005.
 Mark Garnier then won the seat in 2010 with a majority of 2500.
-He retained the seat in 2015 with an increased majority of 12,871, and in 2017 with a 13,334 majority.
+Mark has since retained the seat, increasing his majority to date in the 2015 and 2017 General Elections.
+And in 2019 he received an historical win, with 21,413 majority with 65% of the vote.

 Election Member Party